User Manual

 Warning: While a theme changes the background color and predefined palettes, it won't affect strokes already drawn on your canvas.
 Depending on the chosen theme, your existing notes and strokes may not be as visible.

 You can also use your own custom color by tapping on the "Custom" icon below the themes' thumbnails.
 This will lead you to an advanced color chooser.
-The last six colors you've selected as a background color can be seen bellow the "Custom" button.
-You can quickly select one of them as you background color by tapping on them.
+The last six colors you've selected as a background color are available below the "Custom" button.

 Tip: If you have a specific color in mind for the background, copy and paste its hexadecimal code directly into this advanced color chooser.